 Sometimes our motivation to work toward what we want (more flexibility, time with family, income, etc.) is strong enough to overcome any doubts or energy lags.
 Sometimes it’s simply not.

 Writing down your goals is a great first start.
 After all, so many people simply carry their goals in their head.
-But add time on your calendar right now to check in on those goals.
+Answering these questions is a great place to start:

 - What is your goal for your business?